mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 beneficial side-effect of enabling a Registrant who manages their own DNS to automate their operations, should they wish to do so.

+## Applicability

+As this protocol is intended to enable third-party DNS operators to manage their clients' zones, it may not be required in cases where this has already been enabled by some scalable mechanism.

+For example, some Registration Entities regularly scan their Registrants' zones (both the secured and unsecured delegations) for CDS records, in order to bootstrap or maintain the chain of trust.
+In this case there is normally no need for a DNS operator to signal the Registration Entity to scan for CDS, since that is already being done, and so implementing this protocol would be redundant.

+[@RFC7344] section 6.1.2 discusses "other mechanisms" than regular polling which will be used to trigger the parent (or Registration Entity) to check for updated CDS in the child zone.
+This protocol is one such mechanism.
+Even a Registration Entity that implements regular polling may wish to also implement this signalling protocol in order to allow a DNS operator to indicate a need to change DS records on a shorter time scale than the Registration Entity's normal scanning period.

+A key consideration for a Registration Entity in determining whether to implement this protocol is the scalability, from the DNS operator's perspective, of any existing notification mechanisms already implemented by the Registration Entity.
+If the Registration Entity does not implement an update or signalling mechanism that is widely adoptable by other Registration Entities, then implementing this protocol should be seriously considered.

+For example, a proprietary API may not be considered scalable by a DNS operator if it is only implemented by one Registration Entity, as that implies that the DNS operator must maintain client software for the APIs of many Registration Entiies, which is a significant development burden.
+Similarly, even an open API which requires a bilateral agreement and/or the maintenance of unique authentication credentials may place an undue administrative burden on third party DNS operators.

 ## Implementation Considerations

 In some environments the role of the Registration Entity may be split between